activitystream/slate/source/includes/as-catalog/support/_tickets.md

     }
 }
-* Use RELAYED_BY if the action was relayed by an intermediary (employee on behalf of a customer) ** Remove or replace the "AKA:SupportTicket" section if internal ticket number is not in use
+* Use RELAYED_BY if the action was relayed by an intermediary (employee on behalf of a customer) ** Add a "AKA:SupportTicket" section if internal ticket number is in use
 ```
 Sent when a ticket is created
 ###Fields